PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Method

+To address the non-differentiable nature of SNNs and achieve local synaptic plasticity learning, we adpot predictive coding framework with inference and learning schemes inspired by the Expectation-Maximization (EM) algorithm \citep{dempster1977maximum}.

+{The Expectation (E) step, which constitutes the inference stage, is responsible for computing the conditional expectation of the latent variables.
+In contrast, the Maximization (M) step represents the learning stage, wherein the model's parameters are updated to their maximum likelihood estimates.} As shown in Fig.~\ref{fig:SNNvsPCSNN}(B), an SNN predictive coding model is presented alongside the BP-SNN architecture illustrated in Fig.~\ref{fig:SNNvsPCSNN}(A).

-We regard firing time of IF neurons as random variable in the probabilistic point of view.
-Let $\textbf{t}^{l-1}$ be a vector of random variables of firing times on layer $l-1$ and $t_{j}^{l}$ be a random variable of firing time of $j^{th}$ neuron in layer $l$.
-According to design of hierarchical models\cite{friston2003learning} used in predictive coding, we assume that the random variables on adjacent layers satisfies the following relationships:
+\textbf{Probabilistic Model: } In the probabilistic point of view, we consider the firing time of IF neurons as a random variable.
+Let $\textbf{t}^{l-1}$ be a vector of firing times on layer $l-1$, and $t_{j}^{l}$ be the firing time of neuron $j$ in layer $l$.
+Following the design of hierarchical models used in predictive coding \citep{friston2003learning}, we assume that adjacent layers' random variables satisfy the following relationships:

-where the variance $\Sigma_{j}^{l}$ is treated as fixed parameters for simplicity, the mean value of probability density $\hat{t}_{j}^{l}$ is a non-linear function of the activity of lower-layer IF neurons and is determined as the first time when the membrane potential $V_{j}^{l}(t)$ crosses the threshold:
+here we adopt the a standard predictive coding probability density function notation $\mathcal{N}(x; \mu, \sigma^2)$ of a normal distribution evaluated at $x$, with mean $\mu$ and variance $\sigma^2$, and the mean probability density value $\hat{t}_{j}^{l}$ is a non-linear function of lower-layer IF neuron activity and is determined as the moment when membrane potential $V_{j}^{l}(t)$ first crosses the threshold, with variance $\Sigma_{j}^{l}$ remaining constant:

 with a constant threshold $\vartheta$ and it is equal for all neurons in this work.